-- Cover up the hole with a newspaper and keep in place by taping the edges.
-You can put as many layers of newspapers as possible to make a thicker cover.
+- Cover the hole with a newspaper and keep it in place by taping the edges.
+You can put as many layers of newspaper as possible to make a thicker cover.

 - Wait until three days after but make sure to inspect every day.
 If your makeshift seal has been tampered with or destroyed, then it’s clear that the raccoon may have returned.

 - However, if the newspapers are intact, check for any noises inside the deck, or you can do a visual inspection in case there is another entry point.

 - If there is no presence of the raccoon, you can seal off the entrance to the deck with a galvanized steel or wire mesh and patch the hole using a ¼-inch mesh.
 Dig a 1-2 feet deep hole into the ground for the mesh to be buried deep enough to cover the underground entrance into the deck.

 - Do the same to other possible openings and entrances.
 You can also build a one-way door at the main entrance to prevent reentry.

 - Continue with the inspection for the next two to three days.

 - If everything’s clear, you can now remove the one-way door and build a more permanent seal in the form of a steel mesh to cover all the holes that lead below your deck.